olivierdagenais/keyboard-layers/README.md

-# keyboard-layers
+# keyborg-alpha

-Arduino sketch that enhances a keyboard connected via a USB Host Shield
+Arduino sketch to enhance an ergonomic keyboard.